andersbekkevard/bekkevard.me/README.md

-# Personal Blog Starter (Astro)
+# Personal Blog

-This repository is a personal blog starter built with [Astro](https://astro.build), ready for static hosting.

-## Purpose

-This project is configured as a clean, personal blog template: write posts in Markdown/MDX, keep content under version control, and publish with a static build.
+This is the source code for my website, [bekkevard.me](bekkevard.me).
+There I write articles on things I learn and am curious about.

 ## Project Structure